Michael G. Miller

 Michael G. Miller joined Barnard’s faculty in 2014.
 Professor Miller's work applies quantitative methods to questions in American elections and political behavior.
 His research is particularly focused on three broad themes: How people respond to changes in rules governing elections (particularly campaign finance), elite political behavior (particularly candidates and local party chairs), and mass political behavior.

 Professor Miller is the author or coauthor of two books and more than a dozen peer-reviewed articles.
-His research has appeared (or will shortly appear) in outlets such as The Journal of Politics, Political Research Quarterly, Legislative Studies Quarterly, Political Behavior, Publius, The Journal of Experimental Political Science, State Politics and Policy Quarterly, Research and Politics, Politics and Gender, and Election Law Journal.
+His research appears in outlets such as The Journal of Politics, Political Research Quarterly, Legislative Studies Quarterly, Political Behavior, American Politics Research, Publius, The Journal of Experimental Political Science, State Politics and Policy Quarterly, Research and Politics, Politics and Gender, and Election Law Journal.
 His work has been covered in a range of media outlets, including MSNBC, CSPAN, The Washington Post, The Monkey Cage, Vox, and 538 Politics.
 It has also been utilized as empirical evidence in arguments before the United States Supreme Court, as well as in committee testimony before the United States Senate and a number of state legislatures.

 - American Elections

 - Campaign Finance